Topological signature of the quantum nature of gravity from the Pancharatnam phase in dual Stern-Gerlach interferometers: Introduction

-Recent matter wave experiments with external magnetic gradients have shown that a single SG interferometer can generate a noncyclic geometric phase\,\cite{GeoPhaseJump}.
-The geometric phase \cite{Berry} arising from noncyclic transformations was first theoretically discussed by Samuel and Bhandari\,\cite{samuel-bhandari}.
-The specific case of a two-level system was extensively explored in subsequent work by Bhandari, who pointed out the occurrence of acute phase jumps during evolution \cite{bhandari_1,bhandari_2}.
-When the system evolves from point A to point B in the Bloch sphere, the accumulated phase is given by Pancharatnam’s theorem \cite{pancharatnam}.
-It is equal to minus one half of the area enclosed by the trajectory AB and the shortest geodesic joining A and B. The phase jumps result from a sudden change in geodesic when the system passes through specific points in the Bloch sphere.
+Recent matter wave experiments with external magnetic gradients have shown that a single SGI can generate a noncyclic geometric phase,\cite{GeoPhaseJump}.
+The geometric phase \cite{Berry} arising from noncyclic transformations was first theoretically discussed by Samuel and Bhandari,\cite{samuel-bhandari}.
+The specific case of a two-level system was extensively explored in subsequent works by Bhandari, who pointed out the occurrence of acute phase jumps during evolution \cite{bhandari_1,bhandari_2}.
+When the system evolves from point K to point L on the Bloch sphere, the accumulated geometric phase is given by Pancharatnam’s theorem \cite{pancharatnam}.
+It is equal to minus one half of the spherical area on the Bloch sphere enclosed by trajectory KL and the shortest geodesic joining K and L. The phase jumps result from a sudden change of geodesic when the system crosses specific points of the Bloch sphere.
+This is illustrated in Fig.\ref{fig:geo-rule} for evolution around the equatorial plane.
 These phase jumps, called $SU(2)$ phase jumps by Bhandari, have been observed experimentally in various systems \,\cite{GeoPhaseJump,morinaga,vandijk,wagh,filipp,morinaga2,morinaga3}.